RECOVERY

 JAN 20, 20266 minutes read

-Your muscles don’t grow while you lift.
-They grow while you recover.
-The workout is the stimulus.
-The recovery is where the adaptation happens.
-Without adequate rest, you’re just accumulating damage without giving your body a chance to repair it.
-That’s not training.
-That’s self-destruction.
+Your muscles grow while you recover — the workout is the stimulus, and recovery is where the adaptation happens.
+When you give your body adequate rest, it comes back stronger.
+When you skip recovery, you’re accumulating damage faster than your body can repair it.

 The Science of Recovery